 Alopecia Areata

 This skin condition causes hair loss and has been linked with Celiac disease.
 A reported 0.7 percent to 3.8 percent of the people with Celiac disease are said to have Alopecia Areata.
-Some reports in the past seemed to indicate that it affects male adults more than females, but new studies show that it can affect both.
+Some reports in the past seemed to indicate that it affects male adults more than the females, but new studies show that it can equally affect both.
 Most people with this condition experience hair regrowth after going on a gluten-free diet.
-Even in some cases where people don’t have Celiac disease, hair growth has been attributed to a gluten-free diet.
+Even in some cases where people don’t have Celiac disease, hair growth has be attributed to a gluten-free diet.

 Diet recommendations

 • Fish – Mackerel, Salmon, and Herring are some of the fish that are great for skin health.
-They are rich in Omega-3 fatty acids,, which reduce inflammations and keep your skin moisturized and thick.
+They are rich in Omega-3 fatty acids which reduce inflammations and keep your skin moisturized and thick.

 • Fruits – fruits such as Avocados, tomatoes are good for your skin.
-They are also good for weight loss.

 • Vegetables – Spinach, Broccoli, walnuts, sunflower seeds, red or yellow bell peppers, and sweet potatoes are also good for your skin